-See section 10.5, on page 71, for more information on color command processing.
+See section 11.5, on page 84, for more information on color command processing.

 Black Process color commands and print all colors as black.
-(Default for mono printers.)

 Shades of Grey Process color commands and print all colors as shades of grey.
+Color Print in full color.
+(Default for color products.)
 Grey, Black Text Process color commands and print all images and graphics objects as shades of grey.
 Print text and barcodes as black.
+Color, Black Text Process color commands and print all images and graphics objects in full color.
+Print text and barcodes as black.

+Note: Color options are only applicable on color models.